 The firm’s projects are playful and unconventional.
 They work on an array of diverse projects that capture the attention of the public as well as the architecture community.

 Los Angeles-based The LADG, established in 2004 by Andrew Holder & Claus Benjamin Freyinger, works across typologies and scales and has a number of completed projects in California, Colorado, Hawaii, Minnesota, New York, Oregon, and the United Kingdom.
-The firm’s principal, Andrew Holder, is assistant professor of architecture at the Harvard Graduate School of Design, which goes to show that the connection with the academia can reinforce a young studio’s creative engagement.
+The firm’s co-principal, Andrew Holder, is assistant professor of architecture at the Harvard Graduate School of Design, which goes to show that the connection with the academia can reinforce a young studio’s creative engagement.

 The LADG is the winner of the 2014 Architectural League Prize, one of North America’s most prestigious awards for young architects and designers.
 Their recently completed art installation at the GSD explored concepts of the picturesque in contemporary architecture.
 LADG’s sensible renovation of a split-level single-family house the Silverlake neighborhood in Los Angeles captured the attention of both the architecture community and media.
 We look forward to seeing what they come up with in 2018.